12-year-old named Dark Horse at first annual women’s freeride mountain biking event at Revelstoke Mountain Resort - BC Local News

-12-year-old Tayte Proulx Royds, from Kelowna, took home the first annual Dark Horse title at Casey Brown’s invitational event last week.
+12-year-old Tayte Proulx Royds, from Kelowna, took home the first annual Dark Horse title at Casey Brown’s invitational event at Revelstoke Mountain Resort, last week.

 The Dark Horse Invitational saw 12 women participate in a week-long, free ride mountain bike event that culminated on Friday, Aug.
 20 with crowds cheering the bikers as they rode the pro-line that was constructed specifically for the event.